Items filtered by date: January 2025

 Swollen feet are a common issue caused by various factors.
 Long flights or extended road trips where you sit for long periods can lead to poor circulation, causing fluid to build up in the feet and ankles.
 Consuming too much salt can also contribute to swelling as excess sodium causes the body to retain water.
 Another cause of swollen feet is not moving enough, particularly if you are sedentary for long stretches, which can hinder blood flow.
 Additionally, new medications, especially those for high blood pressure, diabetes, or pain, can sometimes cause swelling as a side effect.
 It is important to stay active, reduce salt intake, and elevate your feet to help reduce swelling.
 If your feet have become swollen, it is suggested that you consult a podiatrist who can determine what the reason is and offer effective relief and management tips.

 Swollen feet can be a sign of an underlying condition.
-If you have any concerns, contact one of our podiatrists of Ultimate Foot Care .
+If you have any concerns, contact one of our podiatrists of Step by Step Podiatry .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Swollen feet are a common ailment among pregnant women and people who stand or sit for extended periods.
 Aging may increase the possibility of swollen feet and patients who are obese often notice when their feet are swelling too.
 There may be medical reasons why swollen feet occur: